My research focusses on resisting dominant narratives in mental health, to make space for a diverse range of stories.

 LIVED EXPERIENCE AS A SOURCE AND FORM OF KNOWLEDGE

 Lived experience perspectives have not been sufficiently recognised as legitimate sources of knowledge in Singapore and elsewhere in Asia.
 And yet lived experience perspectives ought to be recognised as equally important as provider perspectives.
 Such knowledges may pull in different directions, but this necessary pulling is ultimately a strength.
 Knowledge can be interdisciplinary, which allows for work that combines disparate disciplines, and the possibility of collaborative work.
 Work can be both academic and non-academic.
 Differences–sex, gender, race, class, and age—allow for a multi-faceted range of perspectives that feed into discussions relevant to mental health researchers.
-My journal article on Singapore’s peer movement is currently under consideration for publication.

 Presentations